firedrakeproject/firedrake/demos/benney_luke/benney_luke.py.rst

   \int_{\Omega} \eta_t\,v + \frac{\mu}{2}\nabla\eta_t\cdot\nabla v - \left(1+\epsilon\eta\right)\nabla\phi\cdot\nabla v - \mu\nabla q\cdot\nabla v \,dx\,dy &= 0 \\
   \int_{\Omega} q\,v - \frac{2}{3}\nabla\phi\cdot\nabla v \,dx\,dy &= 0.

 Note that the Neumann boundary conditions have been used to remove every surface term that resulted from the integration by parts.
 Moreover, the variational form of the system requires the use of a symplectic integrator for the time-discretisation.
-Here we choose the 2nd-order Stormer-Verlet scheme, which requires two half-steps to update :math:`\phi` in time (one implicit and one explicit in general) and one (implicit) step for :math:`\eta`:
+Here we choose the 2nd-order Stormer-Verlet scheme :cite:`2006:SV`, which requires two half-steps to update :math:`\phi` in time (one implicit and one explicit in general) and one (implicit) step for :math:`\eta`:

 .. math::